Low FODMAP Diet for SIBO: A Step-By-Step Guide

 Reintroduction

-When it comes to reintroducing eliminated foods, I’ve noticed my patients tend to fall into one of two camps—either they’re hesitant to add anything back for fear of feeling bad again, or they’re gung-ho about adding everything back at once because they feel so great.
+When it comes to reintroducing eliminated foods, I’ve noticed my clients tend to fall into one of two camps—either they’re hesitant to add anything back for fear of feeling bad again, or they’re ready to add everything back at once because they feel so great.
 Both of these situations can set you up for failure.
 Let me explain.

 On the flip side, rushing the reintroduction can make it difficult to discern food intolerances or which foods may be trigger foods for you.
 In my experience in the clinic, a balanced approach to food reintroduction is crucial for long-term success.